awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/view-datasets.md

 ## Viewing the datasets in a project \(SDK\)<a name="view-datasets-sdk"></a>

-You can get use the `DescribeDataset` operation to get information about the training or test dataset associated with a project\.
+You can use the `DescribeDataset` operation to get information about the training or test dataset associated with a project\.

 **To view your datasets \(SDK\)**

-1. If you haven't already done so, do the following:

-   1. Create or update an IAM user with permissions to access Amazon Lookout for Vision\.
-For more information, see [Step 3: Set up permissions](su-setup-permissions.md)\.

-   1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 5: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+1. If you haven't already done so, install and configure the AWS CLI and the AWS SDKs\.
+For more information, see [Step 4: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following example code to view a dataset\.